florianneukirchen/qgis_adjust_style/README.md

     - background color of the map canvas of the project
     - colors in annotations

-- change stroke width (i.e. line thickness) of all lines and borders of markers and polygons (± 5 % per click)
+- change stroke width (i.e. line thickness) of all lines and borders of markers and polygons
-- change font size of all labels and annotations (± 5 % per click)
+- change font size of all labels and annotations
 - replace a font family used in labels / annotations with another font family
 - save / load the styles (QML files) of layers into/from a given folder
+- Since version 1.9, the same changes can be applied to print layouts (text labels, legend, scale bar, shapes).

 ![QGIS plugin adjust style](help/screenshot.png)